hacimertgokhan/hacimertgokhan/README.md

 <h1 align="center">Recent Blog Posts </h1>
 <!-- BLOG-POST-LIST:START -->
-If things goes well, this section should automatically be replaced by a list of your blog posts after you commit your readme file.
+<p align="center">If things goes well, this section should automatically be replaced by a list of your blog posts after you commit your readme file.</p>
 <!-- BLOG-POST-LIST:END -->

 <br/>